• Skip to primary navigation

 How Far In Advance to Buy a Fresh Turkey?

 A fresh turkey should have a sell by date on it.
-Fresh turkeys tend to arrive at stores the weekend that is before the weekend that is before Thanksgiving - in other words just under 2 weeks from Thanksgiving Day.
 I have always found that those turkeys had a sell by date that was at least a couple days past Thanksgiving.
-In most cases any fresh turkey you buy in the store will be ok to buy when your ready and store in your fridge til Thanksgiving.

-Fresh turkeys cannot be store below 26 degrees.
-Frozen turkeys can be chilled at the way down to 0 degrees.
+Fresh turkeys cannot be stored below 26 degrees.
+Frozen turkeys can be chilled all the way down to 0 degrees.

 Shorter Shelf Life at the Store